 The Columbia University Clinic for Anxiety and Related Disorders is pleased to announce workshops for teachers, guidance counselors, and school social workers.

 This workshop provides an overview of the signs of anxiety in children and adolescents, along with offering strategies to school personal for providing feedback to parents and ways to manage anxiety in the classroom.
 Participants will learn how to:

-If your school is interested in setting up a workshop with our psychology staff please call Dr. Sandra Pimentel at (212) 246-5740.
+If your school is interested in setting up a workshop with our psychology staff please call Yael Warach at (212) 246-5740.

 The training and dissemination of evidence-based treatments is central to CUCARD's mission; our clinicians are also committed to providing a positive and high-quality learning experience for volunteers, Master's-level clinicians (through our externship program), and postdoctoral fellows.

 For interested externs—CUCARD participates in the externship match program run by the Psychology Directors of New York State and the New York and New Jersey Directors of Training.
 Interested individuals from the New York/New Jersey area should consult their training directors for more information.
 Additionally, you may wish to consult our wiki.